 The primary role of Law Enforcement is by-law enforcement and the protection of municipal assets and staff.
-The function includes the monitoring and prevention of municipal land invasions, for which the responsibility is shared between Community and Protection Services and the Section: Informal Settlements.
+The function includes the monitoring and prevention of invasions of municipal land, for which the responsibility is shared between Community and Protection Services and the Section: Informal Settlements.